 2. File size: There is one critical drawback of PNG: It is not good for large or high-resolution images because it generates a large file size.
 Remember that JPEG generally generates a smaller file size than PNG for a similar image with the same resolution.

 3. Usage: Take note that PNG is an image format specifically designed for the web and as a replacement for GIF.
 However, unlike JPEG, it is not ideal for storing and printing digital image because of its file size and lack of CMYK support.

-Pros and cons of GIF
+Advantages and Disadvantages of GIF

-1. Image quality: The main drawback of GIF is that it only supports 8-bit color and a 256 color palette.
+1. Image quality: The main disadvantage of GIF is that it only supports 8-bit color and a 256 color palette.
 Hence, when compared to other file formats, GIF images tend to appear pixelated and less vibrant.